XauTrop/API-REST-Posts-PHP/README.md

 This example also includes the trait functionality for a better re-use of the code.
 The handling of the statement to the DB is done by using PDO.

+The different operatives have been tested using reqbin.com.